microsoft/nlp-recipes/SETUP.md

 ## Create a cloud-based workstation (Optional)

-[Azure Machine Learning service](https://azure.microsoft.com/en-us/services/machine-learning-service/)’s Notebook Virtual Machine (VM), is a cloud-based workstation created specifically for data scientists.
+Azure Machine Learning service’s [compute instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance), is a cloud-based workstation created specifically for data scientists.
 Notebook VM based authoring is directly integrated into Azure Machine Learning service, providing a code-first experience for Python developers to conveniently build and deploy models in the workspace.
 Developers and data scientists can perform every operation supported by the Azure Machine Learning Python SDK using a familiar Jupyter notebook in a secure, enterprise-ready environment.
 Notebook VM is secure and easy-to-use, preconfigured for machine learning, and fully customizable.

 You can learn how to create a Notebook VM [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-1st-experiment-sdk-setup#azure) and then follow the same setup as in the [Setup guide for Local or DSVM](#setup-guide-for-local-or-dsvm-machines) directly using the terminal in the Notebook VM.